nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 65     The circumstances, in my judgment, strongly point to Mr Shahidin having known of and consented to Zulkifli’s possession of the packet of Ice, when the two proceeded to meet Fadli.
 Despite Mr Shahidin’s protestations to the contrary, I am convinced that the communications in P20 did not involve Mr Zulkifli at all as a correspondent, and that the agreement and arrangements for the transaction in respect of the packet of _Ice_ was principally between Mr Shahidin and Mr Fadli.

 66     On the consideration of the aspect of common intention, while it is common ground that the _Ice_ came from Mr Zulkifli, Mr Shahidin, from the accumulated evidence, acted as the prime mover in making arrangements for the transaction (by taking Mr Fadli’s order) and the liaison work to facilitate the delivery.
 It is also significant that Mr Shahidin had _accompanied_ Zulkifli in making the delivery.
 This is congruent too with Mr Fadli’s evidence that Mr Shahidin had never **_introduced_** Mr Zulkifli to him.
 It would have therefore been difficult to imagine Mr Fadli being agreeable, much less comfortable to transacting illicit drugs with a practical stranger, even if he had seen a person conforming to Mr Zulkifli’s appearance with Mr Shahidin before.
 As the amount of drugs had been an extremely small quantity in a sachet, there would have been no need for **_both_** men to hold the drugs.
 Practicably, only one would do so, and the person was, of course, Mr Zulkifli.
 He was accordingly the person found with this drugs when the CNB officers executed their arrest at the void deck.
-Mr Shaidin’s complicity can also be seen in his allowing Mr Zulkifli pack the Ice sachet with multiple layers of packaging from bags and boxes found in his room[\[note: 73\]](#Ftn_73).
+Mr Shaidin’s complicity can also be seen in his allowing Mr Zulkifli pack the Ice sachet with multiple layers of packaging from bags and boxes found in his room[^73].

 67     It is plain therefore that Mr Shahidin accepted that the transportation of the quantity of _Ice_ was a clandestine operation which required the Ice to be concealed as much as possible from possible detection.
 From his own account, he allowed the utilisation of resources from his own premises.
 Within this factual matrix, the intent to convey the drugs to Mr Fadli would be construed be a mutual one.